AriaSalvatrice/Aria-CMOS-Synth/3D Prints/README.md

 3D Prints
 ---------
-The system tiles pretty well, but can use a bit of postprocessing help: a heat gun, 3D pen, and deburring tool can help obtain a better fit.
+The system tiles pretty well, but can use a tiny bit of postprocessing help: a heat gun, 3D pen, and deburring tool can help obtain a better fit.

 The feet of supports require M3 heat set inserts.
 A soldering iron is required to install them, only use an old tip you don't mind ruining.